varmadevraj/Counting-Numbers/README.md

-In this project is about number count, i.e, Increment, Decrement and Reset
+This project is about number counting, i.e, Increment, Decrement and Reset